BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 With data-flow diagrams created for a project, conduct analysis over them to determine internal choke-points in the design.
 Generally, these will be individual software modules that handle data with differing sensitivity levels or those that gate access to several business functions of various levels of business criticality.

 ##### B. Establish release gates for design review
-Having established a consistent design review program, the next step of enforcement is to set a particular point in the software development lifecycle where a project cannot pass until an design review is conducted and findings are reviewed and accepted.
+Having established a consistent design review program, the next step of enforcement is to set a particular point in the software development lifecycle where a project cannot pass until a design review is conducted and findings are reviewed and accepted.
 In order to accomplish this, a baseline level of expectations should be set, e.g. no projects with any high-severity findings will be allowed to pass and all other findings must be accepted by the business owner.

 Generally, design reviews should occur toward the end of the design phase to aide early detection of security issues, but it must occur before releases can be made from the project team.